-The battery light (select products only) indicates a low or critical battery level.
+• The battery light (select products only) indicates a low or critical battery level.

-The power meter icon shows a low or critical battery notification.

-NOTE: For additional information about the power meter, see Using the power meter and power settings on page 29.
+- The Power icon shows a low or critical battery notification. - NOTE: For additional information about the Power icon, see Using the Power icon and Power Options on page 29.